chipoglesby/chipoglesby.github.io/_posts/blog/2022-02-20-google-chrome.md

 date: "2022-02-20"
 layout: post
 slug: google-pixelbook-go-first-thoughts
-excerpt: After almost twenty years, I've decided to switch from Apple Computers a Google Pixelbook Go.
+excerpt: After almost twenty years, I've decided to switch from macs to a Pixelbook Go.
 Is it going to work for all of my needs?
 published: true
 categories:
 - sidenote